monotykamary/mcp-client-cli/README.md

    - The LLM API key can also be set via environment variables `LLM_API_KEY` or `OPENAI_API_KEY`
    - The config file can be placed in either `~/.llm/config.json` or `$PWD/.llm/config.json`
    - You can comment the JSON config file with `//` if you like to switch around the configuration
+   - Use `{pwd}` in command or args to reference the current working directory where the command is being executed (useful for local server paths)
+   - Use `{basename_pwd}` to reference just the name of the current directory (e.g., if pwd is "/path/to/project", basename_pwd will be "project")

 3. Run the CLI:
    ```bash